This post may contain affiliate links. Please see my disclosure policy for details.

 The blouse goes on first, then you tie, pleat fold, and pin the sari to your blouse.

 If you’re unsure how to tie a sari, you can look up Youtube videos or ask any lady in your hotel to help you – they are the experts after all!

-Then, all that’s left, is an excited sleep to see the incredible Taj Mahal the next day.
+Then, all that’s left, is an exciting sleep to see the incredible Taj Mahal the next day.

-If you want to some more information and tips you can read ‘The Do’s and Don’ts of visiting Taj Mahal’.
+If you want some more information and tips you can read ‘The Do’s and Don’ts of visiting Taj Mahal’.